arangodb/arangodb/README_maintainers.md

 ### JSLint

-We switched to eslint a while back, burt it is still named jslint for historical reasons.
+We switched to eslint a while back, but it is still named jslint for historical reasons.

 #### Checker Script